 stop 7 – Bethlehem Infants’ Home

-The Bethlehem Foundling Home was built in the very early 1900s as a home for children under 2 years old.
+The Bethlehem Foundling Home was built in the year 1900 as a home for children under 2 years old.
 It was remade in 1909 after a fire in 1907.
 It stayed in this role from that era to the 1954 move into the West Springfield border area.
 In 1959 it was made into a student nurses’ home and a convent.
 The Our Lady of the Victory Convent nearby had been used for the function – good thing they moved since in 1960 it blow up.

 It is one of the few buildings left in the Brightside or Ingleside area.
 It is now the McCleary Manor and functions as a home for men that are recovering from addiction.
 Read about the PROGRAM.
 It is run by the Providence Ministries.
 A similar program of theirs is at the Broderick House in South Holyoke.
 For men that are still at less than a year of sobriety check out the Loreto House.
 It has existed since 1987.
 To read about the tour of Precious Blood Church area that gives the history of the programs than go to this LINK.